Robbie Ray

-Robert Glenn Ray (born October 1, 1991) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He has previously played in MLB for the Detroit Tigers, Arizona Diamondbacks, Toronto Blue Jays, and Seattle Mariners.
+Robert Glenn Ray (born October 1, 1991) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, Arizona Diamondbacks, Toronto Blue Jays, Seattle Mariners, and San Francisco Giants.

-Ray was a MLB All-Star in 2017.
-He won the American League Cy Young Award in 2021 with the Toronto Blue Jays, leading the league in earned run average and strikeouts.
-Ray made his second All-Star appearance in 2025.
+Ray is a two-time MLB All-Star, having been selected in 2017 and 2025.
+In 2021, he won the American League (AL) Cy Young Award with the Blue Jays after leading the AL in earned run average (ERA) and MLB in strikeouts.
+He was also named to the All-MLB First Team.

 Early life

-Robert Glenn Ray was born on October 1, 1991, in Brentwood, Tennessee.
-Growing up in the Nashville area, Ray often played youth baseball on travel teams alongside future Major League Baseball (MLB) All-Star Mookie Betts.
-Although he and Betts were on the same travel teams, they played against each other at their respective high schools, with Ray attending Brentwood and Betts at John Overton.
-During his senior year of high school, Ray posted a 7–1 win–loss record and a 0.50 earned run average (ERA), striking out 95 batters while walking only 13.
-He also pitched three no-hitters that year, including one perfect game against Centennial High School.
+Ray was born on October 1, 1991, in Brentwood, Tennessee.
+Growing up in the Nashville metropolitan area, he played youth baseball on travel teams alongside future MLB All-Star Mookie Betts.
+Although they were teammates on those travel teams, they competed against each other in high school; Ray attended Brentwood High School, while Betts attended John Overton High School.
+In his senior season, Ray posted a 7–1 win–loss record and a 0.50 earned run average (ERA).
+He struck out 95 batters and walked only 13.
+He pitched three no-hitters, including a perfect game against Centennial High School.